The TLM Difference

 Each pair of orthotic insoles are individually designed and crafted specifically for their wearer by our orthotist.
 They are clinically proven to reduce various musculoskeletal pain and deformities when paired with the centre's orthotic shoes and prescribed exercises.

-No two individuals should be provided with the same orthotic insoles.
+No two individuals should be provided the same orthotic insoles.
 Individual factors like the wearer's foot and overall musculoskeletal structure, gait, treatment goals, etc. have to be taken into account when designing and prescribing orthotic insoles.
-While off-the shelf shoe inserts may provide temporary relief for those afflicted with foot pain, they are unable to delay or reverse the progression of musculoskeletal conditions as they do not take into account individual factors.
+While off-the shelf shoe inserts may provide temporary relief for those afflicted with foot pain, they are unable to reverse the progression of musculoskeletal conditions as they do not take into account individual factors.

 TLM's Orthotist - Revolutionising Orthotics Insoles

 An orthotist is a medical professional trained in the design and fitting of orthoses for patients.
-In order to design a suitable orthosis, an orthotist must have a solid understanding of how the whole body moves, as well as knowledge and experience working in relevant medical fields.
+In order to design a suitable orthosis, an orthotist must have a solid understanding of how the whole body moves, as well as knowledge and clinical experience working in relevant medical fields.

 Physical Examination & Grading